kjia22/Minesweeper/README.md

      repeat the process for each new empty square revealed, spreading outwards until there are no more new empty cells.

 **Classes:**\
-Cell\
-An interface implemented by EmptyCell, NumberCell, and MineCell.
+Cell - An interface implemented by EmptyCell, NumberCell, and MineCell.
 I created this so I could put the three different types of cells into the same 2d array.

-EmptyCell\
-A class that implements Cell; represents a cell that has no adjacent mines; drawn as a black square
+EmptyCell - A class that implements Cell; represents a cell that has no adjacent mines; drawn as a black square

-NumberCell\
-A class that implements Cell; represents a cell that has a certain number of adjacent mines; drawn as a number (val)
+NumberCell - A class that implements Cell; represents a cell that has a certain number of adjacent mines; drawn as a number (val)

-MineCell\
-Aclass that implements Cell; represents a cell that contains a mine; drawn as a circle
+MineCell - A class that implements Cell; represents a cell that contains a mine; drawn as a circle

-Minesweeper\
-A model for the game; contains most of the game's logic, including code for resetting the game board, initializing a new board based on the location of a first click, revealing cells after each click/turn, and checking whether the player has won
+Minesweeper - A model for the game; contains most of the game's logic, including code for resetting the game board, initializing a new board based on the location of a first click, revealing cells after each click/turn, and checking whether the player has won

-GameBoard\
-A class that contains most of the controller and view functionality, including code for handling mouse clicks, resetting the game, updating the status and count JLabels, and repainting the board.
+GameBoard - A class that contains most of the controller and view functionality, including code for handling mouse clicks, resetting the game, updating the status and count JLabels, and repainting the board.

-RunMinesweeper\
-A class that initializes the view and implements a bit of controller functionality; contains code that displays the frame and widgets (status panel, count panel, game board, reset button), as well as the instructions
+RunMinesweeper - A class that initializes the view and implements a bit of controller functionality; contains code that displays the frame and widgets (status panel, count panel, game board, reset button), as well as the instructions

-GameTest\
-Contains tests for EmptyCell, NumberCell, MineCell, Minesweeper, and GameBoard classes
+GameTest - Contains tests for EmptyCell, NumberCell, MineCell, Minesweeper, and GameBoard classes